List of automobiles notable for negative reception: Edsel (1958)

 Launched with considerable publicity, the Edsel (named after Henry Ford's son) was the culmination of $400 million in investment and marketing by the Ford Motor Company to create a new brand of car positioned between the entry-level Ford and the medium-priced Mercury brand that was to compete against the General Motors brands Buick and Oldsmobile.
 Marketed as a radically different new car, the Edsel failed to impress the buying public – despite containing new features such as self-adjusting brakes and automatic lubrication, which would later be adopted across the automotive industry – as it mainly consisted of Ford and Mercury components already used in other vehicles.
 It became such a large commercial failure that the name "Edsel" remains synonymous with "commercial failure" in American popular culture.
 It was a big financial flop, generating losses estimated between $250 million and $350 million and bankrupting many Ford dealers.

 Time magazine included it on its list of "The 50 Worst Cars of All Time", with automotive journalist Dan Neil writing that while the Edsel was not a bad car, "It was the first victim of Madison Avenue hyper-hype.
 Ford's marketing mavens had led the public to expect some plutonium-powered, pancake-making wondercar; what they got was a Mercury."
 The Los Angeles Times included it on its list of the 10 worst cars sold in the United States, calling it a "redecorated Mercury that had been beaten with an ugly stick.
 The legendary flop of all automotive flops."
 CNBC placed the Edsel on its list of the 10 ugliest cars of all time.
 The Edsel's unique "horsecollar" grille has been frequently ridiculed for resembling a toilet seat, and later even the female genitalia.
 Famous sarcastic descriptions of the Edsel and its famous grille include that it looked like "a Mercury pushing a toilet seat" or "an Oldsmobile sucking a lemon".
 The tail lamps were also criticized as looking like "ingrowing toenails".

-However, contrary to popular belief, the controversial design of the grille was not the main reason for its failure.
+Contrary to popular belief, the controversial design of the grille was not the main reason for its failure.
 It mainly suffered from bad marketing and bad build quality (caused chiefly by Edsels sharing production with Ford and Mercury models, rather than being on a dedicated assembly line).
 It was also released at a time when the USA was hit by a recession and demand for medium-priced large cars decreased as US consumers started buying smaller economy cars, especially the Volkswagen Beetle.
-For example, Chrysler phased out its similarly-positioned DeSoto brand in early 1960, about the same time as Ford discontinued the Edsel marque, and similar models from General Motors' Buick and Oldsmobile lines were struggling to sell during this period.
+For example, Chrysler phased out its similarly positioned DeSoto brand in early 1960, about the same time as Ford discontinued the Edsel marque, and similar models from General Motors' Buick and Oldsmobile lines were struggling to sell during this period.
 Edmunds.com ranked the 1958 Edsel as the 7th worst car of all time.
 However, in the book Automotive Atrocities!
 The Cars We Love to Hate, author Eric Peters declined to include the Edsel and defended it, saying, "People made fun of the Edsel – Ford's $400 million mistake – but its resemblance to a chrome-splattered bus station urinal aside, at least the Edsel worked.
 Though hideous, you could count on the mechanicals underneath the skin, which were solidly Ford and thus as good as any other car of the era."